 - Current Group: Regional Prospective Observational Research in Tuberculosis

-- Bruno Andrade, MD PhD, Salvador (RePORT PI and Biorepository)
+- Bruno Andrade, MD PhD, Salvador (RePORT PI and Biorepository, Lattes)

-- Valeria Rolla, MD PhD, Rio de Janeiro (Co-Investigator)
+- Valeria Rolla, MD PhD, Rio de Janeiro (Co-Investigator, Lattes)

-- Afranio Kritski, MD PhD, Rio de Janeiro (Co-Investigator)
+- Afranio Kritski, MD PhD, Rio de Janeiro (Co-Investigator, Lattes)

-- Cristina Lourenço, Pharm., Rio de Janeiro (Lab Director)
+- Cristina Lourenço, Pharm., Rio de Janeiro (Microbiology Lab Director, Lattes)

-- José Roberto Lapa e Silva, MD PhD, Rio de Janeiro (Consultant)
+- José Roberto Lapa e Silva, MD PhD, Rio de Janeiro (Consultant, Lattes)

-RePORT-Brazil is part of an International consortia focused on the BRICS: RePORT-India, RePORT-SA, RePORT-China, RePORT-Indonesia, RePORT-Philippines.
+RePORT-Brazil is part of an International consortia focused on the BRICS countries: RePORT-India, RePORT-SA, RePORT-China, RePORT-Indonesia, RePORT-Philippines.